nomeata/ghc-justdoit/README.md

  * The LJT might not be complete, due to insufficient backtracking.
  * The implementation is very much unoptimized.
  * It returns one solution, but not necessary the “best” one.
 But what is the “best” one?
  * It ignores any recursive type, so it cannot do anything with lists.
-It would be much more useful if it could do some best-effort thing her as well.
+It would be much more useful if it could do some best-effort thing here as well.

 If someone wants to pick it up from here, that’d be great!